chrisfrank/scrollhack/README.md

 FAQ
 ---
-### Q: Will it work with elements insterted into the DOM after the script is initialized?
+### Will it work with elements insterted into the DOM after the script is initialized?
-A: Yep.
+Yep.